Newburgh railway station: History

+Present and future

 Today the station lies derelict - the platform and main building are both still intact, although gutted of all furnishings.
 It has been suggested many times that the station should be re-opened, along with Abernethy and Bridge of Earn, as these places have slowly been developing over the past 25 years.
 The line from Ladybank to Perth forms part of the Edinburgh to Inverness Line.

 For now, though, the train service is replaced permanently by a bus, and to operate stopping services on the line may require loops in certain places (possibly even redoubling, as the line is already heavily used by Inverness / Perth - Edinburgh Waverley services).
 Occasionally, freight, London-bound trains and the Caledonian Sleeper services use this line if the route via Stirling is closed for maintenance.
 A few railtours have also been known to traverse the Newburgh line.